kelseykodes/workday-schedule/README.md

 # Workday Schedule
 ## Description
+Workday Schedule allows you store improtant events or tasks that you personally need to accomplish and complete four your current work day!
-This project is set to exercise my knowledge of JavaScript with focuses of; DOM Traversal, Local Storage and Psuedo Clauses.
+This application is set to exercise my knowledge of JavaScript with focuses of; DOM Traversal, Local Storage and Psuedo Clauses.

  ## Table of Contents
 - [Installation](#installation)